Wednesday October 14, 2020

 Should I get a Pre-Emergent Treatment

 Yes!
-Pre-emergent treatments can actually help prevent weeds before their seeds take root.
+Pre-emergent treatments by Lakeland lawn maintenance experts can actually help prevent weeds before their seeds take root.
 It’s a great preventative tool to keep weeds from over taking your lawn.
 A pre-emergent treatment works by stopping the growth of weed seeds and keeping them from sprouting.
 But the key to this working is to do it BEFORE seeds begin to sprout.

 Watering is critical after for the first two days after pre-emergent application.
 Contact us to have the professional treat your lawn.